 - An SNP is a plan designed for people with specific health care needs or limited financial resources.

 - D-SNP is an SNP for dual eligibles – beneficiaries covered by both Medicare and Medicaid – where benefits are coordinated between the two agencies to lower out-of-pocket costs (deductibles, copayments and coinsurance).

 - Benefits are tailored to the recipient’s needs, which helps to further reduce out of pocket costs.

-When can you enroll in a Indiana Medicare Advantage plan for 2022?
+When can I enroll in a Medicare Advantage plan in Indiana?

 Initial Enrollment Period

 When you first become eligible to sign up for Original Medicare (Medicare Part A and Part B), you can enroll in Medicare Advantage.
 Eligibility is generally when you turn 65.
 You have seven months from three months before your birthday month until three months after.